mossblaser/phd_thesis_experiments/chapter_5/pgs_repair_runtime/README.md

     $ ./run_experiment.sh -N NODE_FILE

+To process the results  into a more useful form (producing `routing-timing-processed.csv`, used by my thesis' plotting scripts):

+    $ gunzip output.csv.gz
+    $ Rscript process.R

 This experiment will take a long time to run and is probably not practical to run on a single machine.
 The ['clstr'](https://github.com/mossblaser/clstr) cluster management tool can be used to run the experiment across many machines.